Fernando Ramsey: Early life

 While growing up, Ramsey was also active and successful in track and field, winning medals for Panama at the Central American and Caribbean Junior Championships.
 Ramsey began running at eleven years old and earned a scholarship to run track at New Mexico State University.
 He had never played baseball competitively until the Aggies baseball coach convinced him to join the team.

 Career

 The Chicago Cubs selected Ramsey in the 33rd round of the 1987 MLB Draft out of New Mexico State, and assigned him immediately to Class A Geneva Cubs.
 Following five promotions, he joined briefly the Cubs during its 1992 season.
-He hit a batting average of .120 (3-for-20) in 18 games, but did not score or drove in a run.
+He hit a batting average of .120 (3-for-20) in 18 games, but did not score or drive in a run.

 Ramsey later played in the New York Mets and Chicago White Sox minor league systems, and also saw action in the Mexican Summer League and the Venezuelan Winter League.